Sudneo/vhost-enum/README.md

 The `-t` option is used to specify how many threads to use as workers (to make requests).

+The `-v` options enables debug logging.

-The login is the following:
+The logic is the following:

 * All requests will skip DNS resolution, that will be overridden with the IP specified.
 * A request to baseline.domain:port (or `80`/`443` depending on `-s` if `-p` is not specified) will be performed.
 The